churchill-lab/qtl2api/DataElement.md

 _Please note that some data element must be pre-computed._

-# RData Environment Overview
+# R Environment Overview

-The following elements should be contained within the RData file.
+The following elements should be contained within the R environment.
+These can be in one or multiple RData and/or Rds files.

 Element | Description
  --- | ---
-`ensembl.version` | the numerical version of Ensembl `genoprobs` | the genotype probabilities
+`ensembl_release` | the numerical version of [Ensembl](http://www.ensembl.org)
+`genoprobs` | the genotype probabilities
 `K` | the kinship matric
 `map` | list of one element per chromosome, with the genomic position of each marker `markers` | marker names and positions

-The following element is a special element and there must be at least one per RData file or in a separate Rds file.
+The following element is a _special_ element.
+A good practice is to keep a one to one matching between dataset and Rds file.

 Element | Description
  --- | ---